-Viscosupplements are among the newest treatment options for those suffering from chronic or severe osteoarthritic knee pain and offer superior knee pain treatment options for Chicago residents.
-Viscosupplements have been shown to be beneficial in terms of reducing inflammation and pain caused by osteoarthritis.
+Viscosupplements are among the newest treatment options for those suffering from chronic or severe osteoarthritic knee pain and offer good knee pain treatment options for Chicago residents.
+Viscosupplements have been shown to be beneficial for reducing inflammation and pain caused by osteoarthritis.
 Viscosupplements improve mobility, strengthen the affected joint, and reduce pain while also stimulating the growth of new cells and healthier tissue.
 Viscosupplements can be injected into one or multiple joints, for example, both knees at the same time.

 Osteoarthritis of the knee is the most common type of arthritis pain, and the knee is one of the first joints to begin to wear out.
 The pain and loss of mobility caused by this knee condition is one of the leading causes of disability in the United States.
 It develops slowly and the pain it causes worsens over time.
 Surgery can help advanced cases, but when the condition has been caught early enough, injections of viscosupplements can help restore use and reduce pain so the individual can get back to living his or her life.

-Your doctor may recommend other steps be taken in addition to getting injections of viscosupplements in order to maximize their effectiveness and to give you the best results possible when receiving your chosen knee therapy in Chicago and the surrounding areas.
+Your doctor may recommend other steps be taken in addition to getting injections of viscosupplements in order to maximize their effectiveness and to give you the best results possible when receiving your chosen knee therapy.
 These common steps include:

-- Changes in activity level: more active to reduce stiffness increase core body strength or less active to avoid further injuries
+- Changes in activity level:: more active to reduce stiffness and increase core body strength or less active to avoid further injuries

 - Weight loss: carrying too much weight puts a lot of stress on the body, and losing just 10-20 pounds can be a huge help